learn-co-students/bonus-sql-challenge-yale-web-yss-052719/README.md

 5. What dates did Patrick Stewart appear on the show?
 6. Which year had the most guests?
 7. What was the most popular "Group" for each year Jon Stewart hosted?

+### Double Bonus

+Set up your DB using ActiveRecord.
+Write methods on your models to return instances of the correct classes.

 ## Resources
 + [Five Thirty Eight on Github](https://github.com/fivethirtyeight)